In this blog post, I’m going to take you through the EXACT process I underwent that led me to become a TEDx speaker.

 Have you got any public speaking examples online?

 This is really going to help you secure a place as a Tedx speaker.
-Organiser’s will want to see primarily that you have experience as a speaker (unless you’re very well recognised in your field or you have been approached to be a speaker), alongside your ability to hold an audience’s attention and more
+Organizer’s will want to see primarily that you have experience as a speaker (unless you’re very well recognized in your field or you have been approached to be a speaker), alongside your ability to hold an audience’s attention and more

 Here are some ideas of how you can quickly line up some public speeches (which will help you with many other things you do in terms of your career development as well)